SharePoint/sp-dev-docs/docs/apis/webhooks/sharepoint-webhooks-using-azure-functions.md

 ## Create an Azure Function App

-The first step you need to do is create an Azure Function App, which is a special Azure Web App focused on hosting Azure Functions.
+The first step you need to do is to create an Azure Function App, which is a special Azure Web App focused on hosting Azure Functions.

 1. Navigate to [https://portal.azure.com](https://portal.azure.com), search for **function app**.
 Select **Function App** from the search results.